pac4j/jee-pac4j/README.md

 If your application is configured via dependency injection, no factory is required to build the configuration, you can directly inject the `Config` via the appropriate setter.

-### 3) Protect urls (authentication + authorizations)
+### 3) Protect urls (`SecurityFilter`)

-You can protect the urls of your J2E application by using the `SecurityFilter` and defining the appropriate mapping.
+You can protect (authentication + authorizations) the urls of your J2E application by using the `SecurityFilter` and defining the appropriate mapping.
 The following parameters can be defined:

 1) `configFactory`: the factory to initialize the configuration: clients and authorizers (only one filter needs to define it as the configuration is shared)